alpinejs/alpine/packages/docs/src/en/advanced/reactivity.md

 What you see here is that because `reactiveData` is a thin wrapper around `data`, any attempts to get or set a property will behave exactly as if you had interacted with `data` directly.

-The main difference here is that any time you modify or retreive (get or set) a value from `reactiveData`, Alpine is aware of it and can execute any other logic that depends on this data.
+The main difference here is that any time you modify or retrieve (get or set) a value from `reactiveData`, Alpine is aware of it and can execute any other logic that depends on this data.

 `Alpine.reactive` is only the first half of the story. `Alpine.effect` is the other half, let's dig in.